IQGeo/utils-devrel-samples/Documents/LRT/Long_Running_Tasks_LRT_DeepDive.md

     def _createPole(self):
         self.pole_coords = MywPoint(self.polePosition_x, self.polePosition_y)
         pole_props = {"name": self.pole_name, "location": self.pole_coords}

+        newPole = self.pole_table.insert(pole_props)

         self.pole_name = self._incrementName(self.pole_name)
         self.polePosition_x += 0.00001
         self.polePosition_y += 0.00001
-        newPole = self.pole_table.insert(pole_props)

         self.current_splice_closure = self._createSpliceClosure(newPole, self.pole_coords)
         self.current_fiber_splitter = self._createFiberSplitter(newPole, self.pole_coords, self.current_splice_closure)
         return newPole

 ```
 This function creates a new Pole.
-It starts by taking an initial set of coordinates that are derived elsewhere in the code and creating a geographic point that will represent the initial Pole location and `pole_props` define the initial set of properties.
+It starts by taking an initial set of coordinates that are derived elsewhere in the code and creating a geographic point that will represent the initial Pole location and the `pole_props` define the initial set of properties.
 The `newPole` line inserts a new pole using the current properties.
-Note how the pole name and coordinates are incremented so the properties are ready for the *next* pole to be created.
+After the insert the pole name and coordinates are incremented so the properties are ready for the *next* pole to be created.

 &#8291;
-The auxiliary functions for creating a splice closure and fiber splitter are called (see below for more detail).
+The auxiliary functions for creating a splice closure and fiber splitter for the Pole are called (see below for more detail).

 &#8291;
 &#8291;